ironbar/arc25/docs/modeling/Iteration_28_refine_predictions.md

 | 128                 | 0                      | **99.9%**  | 71.7%         | **49.8%**      | 42.1%             | **2.4%**            | **1.6%**        | 16.3%            | 40.9%            | **2.0%**           | **2.0%**       | **23.0%**       | **16.3%**  |
 | 64                  | 64                     | 99.7%      | **74.0%**     | 43.7%          | **45.8%**         | 2.1%                | 1.1%            | **16.5%**        | **44.4%**        | 1.7%               | 1.6%           | 21.5%           | 16.0%      |

+The baseline makes 128 predictions per task, and the contender does 64 initial predictions, selects the most promising ones (that didn't solve the train set) and refines them.

+The table shows that there is no clear difference between the approaches.
+Both solve almost the same number of tasks: 16%.

 ## Conclusion

+I have tried to refine predictions with the BARC induction model but results did not improve over just making independent predictions.

+Frontier models benefit from refining its predictions, but this 8B model does not.
+The model was finetuned just to make predictions, not to refine them.
+Very likely that ability could be developed with reinforcement learning.

 ## Next steps

+Focus on RL and search and learn.
+No more time for refinement.

 ## TODO

 - [x] How much memory is needed to do refinement?
 Estimate the number of necessary tokens and try with VLLM
 - [x] ~Collect predictions from previous experiments~ I have found that I wasn't saving all the required information.
-- [ ] Modify search and learn to save the required information
+- [x] Modify search and learn to save the required information
-- [ ] Create a notebook to see experiment with solution refinement
+- [x] Create a notebook to see experiment with solution refinement